 The Committee appointed by the Board can also validate (up to 6 credits, constituting part of the 12 credits mentioned above) the winning of Olympic or Paralympic medals, or world championship titles, European titles or national titles in those disciplines recognized by the Italian National Olympic Committee or the Italian Paralympic Committee (under L. 240/2010, art.
 14).
+Student participating in the Dual Career programme may apply for a

-- 2. The validation of acquired credits is determined by the Committee appointed by the Board on a case by case.
+- maximum to 6 credits to be validated as part of the aforementioned credits in compliance with the directives from the Academic Senate. - 2.
+The validation of acquired credits is determined by the Committee appointed by the Board on a case by case.
 The type of educational activity (TAF) for which credits are recognized and the number of credits (within the eventual limits provided by law) are determined based on the discipline the activity falls under, taking into account the contribution of the recognized activity to the achievement of the educational objectives of the study plan, the specific content of the activity and its possible obsolescence, as well as the time commitment (in hours) required.
 To this end, the request for recognition must be accompanied by all official documentation demonstrates the above aspects; the Committee appointed by the Board can undertake additional investigations that are necessary in this matter. - 3.
 In the event that, subsequent to recognition of the acquired credits, the student's study plan is changed to an individual study plan, the latter must be approved by the Committee appointed by the Board in conformity with the provisions of article 8.